openturns/openturns/python/doc/theory/data_analysis/code_calibration.rst

 be used to solve the linear least squares problem so that potential ill-conditionning of the normal equations is mitigated.

-This estimator can be proved to be the best linear unbiased estimator, the *BLUE*, that is among the unbiased linear estimators, it is the one which minimizes the estimation variance.
+This estimator can be proved to be the best linear unbiased estimator, the *BLUE*, that is, among the unbiased linear estimators, it is the one which minimizes the variance of the estimator.

 Assume that the random observations are gaussian: